calder12/seed/src/_packs/components/seed-form-group.md

 ## Inline

-Fieldsets can be inlined using a variety of methods.
+Form groups can be inlined using a variety of methods.

 ### Using Grid classes